RelationalAI/rai-sdk-go/README.md

 | -show-query     | Show query string for all results tests |

-The `-no-teardown` option can be helpful when iterating on tests, because when combined with a given database name, it avoid recreating the engine on every tests run.
+The `-no-teardown` option can be helpful when iterating on tests, because when combined with a given database name, it avoids recreating the engine on every test run.

-The `-show-query` option is useful when narrowing down failuers in the results tests.
+The `-show-query` option is useful when narrowing down failures in the results tests.

 And these can also be passed directly to `go test`.